Venera Khoromskaia, Dr. rer. nat.

 (by "1D density fitting").

-Superfast tensor method for summation of long-range interaction potentials on finite 3D lattices (2013-2015)
+Superfast tensor method for summation of long-range electrostatic potentials on finite 3D lattices (2013-2015)

 (for lattices with defects and non-rectangular geometries).